My Favorite Flocked Christmas Tree Craft

 - Glue the next smallest snowflake onto the floral wire about 1-2 inches (spacing evenly to end with the cross at the top of the floral wire) in length, and starting with the largest snowflake, wrap the pipe cleaner over and under the spokes at the glue to secure the snowflake onto the wire.
 Use a 4-inch length for the next snowflake and then a 2-inch length for the final snowflake.

 Mix Borax with boiling water in a sealed container.
-(Use 1 1/2 cups per 8 cups of boiling water.)
+(Use 1 1/2 cups or borax per 8 cups of boiling water.)
 I used some large glass vases.
 Hang (or place) the trees, upside down, in the Borax/Water.
 Leave overnight.

 The trees crystalize and are gorgeous!
 If the branches stick together, just lightly pull them apart.